simonesilvestroni/ssil-website/_posts/2022-05-04-automation-for-my-blog-publishing-workflow.md

 I can understand the issues, yet none of them particularly apply to me.
 However, it’s true that I’ve been honing my process more and more, looking for a way where ideally I would end up clicking an icon or dragging a file into a folder and a few seconds later the post would be ready.
 Read [*Taking Shortcuts*](https://www.robinrendle.com/notes/taking-shortcuts/) by Robin Rendle to get what I’m talking about.

-I thought about it and asked *what are the most annoying parts of writing a new post?* Arguably, the answer would be twofold: first, **the [Front Matter](https://jekyllrb.com/docs/front-matter/) block**, which is the top YAML-based section in a static site generator post; second, **adding images**.
+I thought about it and asked *what are the most annoying parts of writing a new post?* Arguably, the answer would be twofold: first, the [Front Matter](https://jekyllrb.com/docs/front-matter/) block, which is the top YAML-based section in a static site generator post; second, adding images.

 ## My goals

-1. Streamline the process of writing new posts, where a sort of *wizard* would guide me throughout compiling all the repetitive bits until an editor appears and I just have to write the content.
+Streamline the process of writing new posts, where a sort of *wizard* would guide me throughout compiling all the repetitive bits until an editor appears and I just have to write the content.

-2. Improve the way I add images to a new post as much as I can.
+Improve the way I add images to a new post as much as I can.
 What I have in mind is to select one or more images, drag them onto an app and have them:

    - web-friendly renamed;
    - converted to WebP;
    - moved to `_assets/images`;